Runtime user connections

 Users must have the View Verified user access at runtime privilege to access this page.

-Manage runtime user connections by navigating to Tools > Runtime user connections.
-This page lists all connections created as a result of users authenticating themselves at runtime.
+Manage runtime user connections by going to Tools > Runtime user connections.
+This page lists all connections created at runtime.

 WHO CAN DELETE CONNECTIONS?